Get TEFL certified while living like a local in Prague!

 How do I get to the school when I land?

-Airport pickup and transfer to your accommodations is included in your program fee so the school will set this up for you.
+Airport pickup and transfer to your accommodation is included in your program fee so the school will set this up for you.
 All you have to do is look for your name with the driver after your leave baggage claim.

 Do I need a visa?